emilio-molina/audio_degrader/README.md

 # resources files.
 A full absolute path can be also used.

 $ audio_degrader -i input.wav -d mix,sounds/applause.wav,-3 -o out.wav
+# thanks to the use of ffmpeg, it can read directly from an URL
+$ audio_degrader -i input.wav -d mix,https://www.pacdv.com/sounds/ambience_sounds/airport-security-1.mp3,-3 -o out.wav

 # Microphone recording style